-In this post, we will concentrate on simple sentences - the most basic type of sentences in English - and show you how to structure them, depending on what you’re trying to say.
+In this post, we will concentrate on basic phrases - the most simple type of sentences in English - and show you how to structure them, depending on what you’re trying to say.

 In grammar, it is important to be able to tell the difference between two types of word order: direct order, which is used in writing declarative (affirmative and negative) sentences, and indirect order, which helps to ask a question, express an exclamation or even give an order.

 We use declarative sentences every day, as they allow us to make statements (affirmative or negative), provide explanations, and share information.
 In order to write a declarative sentence, you need to structure it in direct order, as follows: subject + verb + object.
-Here are some examples of affirmative sentences:
+Here are some common phrases in the affirmative form:

 - I practice yoga every morning.